Ford Scorpio

 The Ford Scorpio is an executive car that was produced by Ford Germany from 1985 to 1998.
-It was the replacement for the European Ford Granada line (although in the UK and Ireland the Scorpio was marketed under the Granada name until 1994).
+It was the replacement for the European Ford Granada line (although in the UK and Ireland the Scorpio was badged "Granada" until 1994).
 Like its predecessor, the Scorpio was targeted at the executive car market.
 A variant known as the Merkur Scorpio was sold briefly on the North American market during the late 1980s.
 While Ford's Taurus was of a similar size, Ford maintained the need for two parallel cars – while Scorpio buyers valued high-speed stability, a tight turning radius, and a sizable rear seat, American buyers had other requirements.